Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Introduction

 \section{Introduction}

 The mechanism of high-temperature superconductivity in cuprates \cite{bednorz86} remains a major challenge in condensed matter physics \cite{keimer15}.
 In nearly 40 years since its discovery, an enormous amount of experimental data has been reported and accumulated by using a variety of experimental tools.
 Since each experimental result has often been analyzed independently, a comprehensive and consistent understanding based on a unified picture is often lacking.
-To resolve such disjointed analyses and sometimes inconsistent conclusions, it is important to combine results from different but complementary experimental tools, especially energy ($\omega$) and momentum ($\kk$) resolved spectroscopies, and analyze together on the same grounds in an integrated fashion using a unified theoretical framework to reach a consistent understanding of the electronic structure.
+To overcome such disjointed analyses and sometimes inconsistent conclusions, it is important to combine results from different but complementary experimental tools, in particular, energy ($\omega$) and momentum ($\kk$) resolved spectroscopies, and analyze them in an integrated fashion using a unified theoretical framework to reach a consistent understanding of the electronic structure.

 As one of the major experimental tools, angle-resolved photoemission spectroscopy (ARPES) \cite{damascelli03,sobota21} has been developed and improved in step with the advances in the research history of the cuprates.
 A great advantage of ARPES is its accessibility to a momentum-resolved single-particle spectral function, while its applicable scope is limited to the occupied part of the spectra.
 Although the unoccupied part of the spectra may hold a key to unlocking the mechanism of the high-temperature superconductivity, as well as the anomalous metallic behavior above the critical temperature ($\Tc$), no high-resolution photoemssion technique has been established for this purpose: Inverse photoemission spectroscopy, which can in principle measure the unoccupied spectra, has not yet reached an energy resolution sufficiently high to discuss the above issues.